 Gaming laptops aren’t the expensive, cumbersome beasts they once were.
 These days there are plenty of options that don’t break the bank, or your back when carrying them around.
-But with every PC-maker under the sun getting back into the market knowing which to get is tricky.
-Here to help we’ve tested all the gaming laptops we could find to offer you a concrete list of the best currently available.
+But which is the best gaming laptop for you?
+We’ve tested all the models we could find to offer you a concrete list.

 best overall gaming laptop

 Our overall pick for best gaming laptop goes to the Gigabyte Aero 14.
 It's a surprisingly powerful beast of a thin and light gaming laptop.
 Yet, for its diminutive (for a gaming laptop) size, it has a surprisingly big battery.
 The QHD screen is excellent and the GTX 1060 provides enough gaming grunt,

 The Gigabyte Aero 15, our previous winner for best overall gaming laptop, is also worthy of your consideration, as is the Acer Predator Helios 500.